myersm0/ObservableCortex.jl/README.md

 ```
 ![demo1](https://github.com/myersm0/ObservableCortex.jl/blob/main/examples/demo1.png)

-Or, instead of using the `default_views`, you can define a set of custom views in a specific arrangement that you want to plot by designing an `PanelLayout` like this:
+Or, instead of using the `default_views`, you can define a set of custom views in a specific arrangement that you want to plot by designing a `PanelLayout` like this:
 ```
 custom_views = PanelLayout(
 	[